oplS17projects/English-Dictionary/JOAO_ALMEIDA.md

                      (append (list x) y))) '() (string->list sentence))))
 ```

 This procedure takes in a string (a sentence) and breakes it down into down into a list of strings.
 To do this I used the built in funtion (string-split str) .
 Then it uses foldr to build a new list.
 At each iteration it checks if the element from the original list is equal to the elmenet were are trying to replace with "******".
 If it is it appends "******", otherwise it appends the element that was tested.
-Then before it returns the result it transfor the newly produced list back into a string - also using a built in procedure (string-join lst).
+Before it returns the result it transform the newly produced list back into a string - also using a built in procedure (string-join lst).

 ## 3 Recursion : List-Ref